medavox/tuki-nuwa/text/2_vocabulary/lexicon-kanban/4 now unpronounceable/hasaki.md

 Modifier
 ---

-sharp (as in cut, or as in sharp tasting), spicy, tangy, sour
+sharp (as in cut, or as in sharp tasting),

+tangy, sour